sertel/actris/README.md

 There are a number of small differences between the paper presentation of Actris and the formalization in Coq, that are briefly discussed here.

+- **Weakest preconditions versus Hoare triples**

+  See the section "Weakest preconditions and Coq tactics" above.

 - **Connectives for physical ownership of channels**

   In the paper, physical ownership of a channel is formalized using a single